syedfa/apptentive-documentation/using_apptentive/project_setup.md

 You can clone our iOS SDK using git: `git clone https://github.com/apptentive/apptentive-ios.git`.

-### Setup Xcode Project
+### Add Apptentive as Xcode Subproject

+When the Apptentive submodule has finished cloning, it should be added to your Xcode project or workspace as a subproject.

-First, drag the `ApptentiveConnect.xcodeproj` project file (located in the `ApptentiveConnect` folder of our source code) to your project in Xcode 5 and add it as a subproject.
+Drag the `ApptentiveConnect.xcodeproj` project file (located in the `ApptentiveConnect` folder of our source code) into your Xcode project.

 ![ApptentiveConnect drag](https://raw.github.com/apptentive/apptentive-ios/master/etc/screenshots/iOS-apptentive-connect.png)

 ------------------------------------------------------------------------------------

+### Required Frameworks

-Next, in order to use `ApptentiveConnect`, your project must link against the following frameworks:
+To use `ApptentiveConnect`, your project must link against the following frameworks:

 * Accelerate
 * AssetsLibrary